NWCG Aviation Mishap Response Guide and Checklist, PMS 503

-Conduct rescue operations keeping the following priorities in mind:
+- Conduct rescue operations with the following priorities in mind:

 - Do whatever is necessary to extricate injured occupants and to extinguish fires, keeping in mind the necessity of protecting and preserving evidence.

 - Document and/or photograph the location of any debris that must be disturbed in order to carry out rescues and/or fire suppression activities.

 - Secure the area.
 Treat the crash site as a crime scene.
 Arrange for security at the accident scene if necessary.
 Determine if hazardous materials were on the aircraft.
 Deny access except to credentialed officials and escorted media.

 - Be aware that crash sites can be dangerous due to hazardous cargo, flammable and toxic fluids, sharp objects, disease, adverse terrain, hot/cold weather conditions, and fire.

 - Exercise good judgment, utilize available protective devices and clothing, and use extreme caution when working near the wreckage site.

 - Do not exceed your physical limitations.

 Review your unit’s mishap response plan with the crew.
 Consider practicing with a crash rescue drill or scenario.